ochrons/scalajs-spa-tutorial/README.md

 # Testing

-Testing Scala.js application is as easy as testing regular Scala applications, except you have to choose a test framework that is OK with the limitations of JavaScript environment.
-Many popular frameworks like ScalaTest and Specs2 depend on JVM features (like reflection) that is not available in the JS land, so Li Haoyi went ahead and created [uTest](https://github.com/lihaoyi/utest), a simple yet powerful testing framework that works wonderfully well with Scala.js.
+Testing Scala.js application is as easy as testing regular Scala applications, except you have to choose a test framework that is OK with the limitations of the JavaScript environment.
+Many popular frameworks like ScalaTest and Specs2 depend on JVM features (like reflection) that are not available in the JS land, so Li Haoyi went ahead and created [uTest](https://github.com/lihaoyi/utest), a simple yet powerful testing framework that works wonderfully well with Scala.js.

 To define tests, you just need to extend from `TestSuite` and override the `tests` method.